-One hundred delegates from across Asia converged at the Anantara Siam hotel in Bangkok, Thailand on January 16 and 17, to hear about trends, advances and opportunities in the animal protein sector.
+One hundred delegates from across Asia converged at the Anantara Siam hotel in Bangkok, Thailand on 16-17 January 2018, to hear about trends, advances and opportunities in the animal protein sector.

 The two day Animal Protein Asia conference organised by Asian Agribiz and Asian Meat Magazine addressed understanding consumer attitudes; catching the trends in food retail and service; developing and marketing innovative meat products; and a chaired roundtable discussion on adopting new meat processing technology.